How Global Leaders Use Patent Monitoring Service To Stay Ahead

 - Analyzing rejected applications for a domain to evaluate challenges

 - Convergence between patent trends and market tendencies

-The analysis is beneficial for: Universities/Research Institutes, R&D companies and preferred watch types are Technical (Landscape/State of Art), Prosecution and Commercial.
+The analysis is beneficial for: Universities and/or Research Institutes, R&D companies and preferred watch types are Technical (Patent Landscape or State of Art), Prosecution and Commercial.

-How our Patent & Market Monitoring helped a Fortune 500 Multinational in the field of Material Sciences with R&D Support:
+How our Patent and Market Monitoring helped a Fortune 500 Multinational in the field of Material Sciences with R&D Support

 - Tracking filing trends, research countries and child members

 - Evaluating claim priorities, focus, scope, classification tags

 - Jurisdictions foregone by competitors which are promising

 The strategy is useful for early stage companies building IP and established R&D companies extending their portfolios.
 Preferred watch types can be FTO/Clearance, Prosecution and Commercial watches.

 5. Patent Maintenance & Paralegal Support: